lloydw/json-api-serializer/README.md

       schema: 'only-body' // A custom schema
     }
   },
-  topLevelMeta: function(extraOptions) { // An object or a function that describes top level meta.
+  topLevelMeta: function(data, extraData) { // An object or a function that describes top level meta.
     return {
-      count: extraOptions.count,
+      count: extraData.count,
-      total: extraOptions.total
+      total: data.length
     }
   },
   topLevelLinks: { // An object or a function that describes top level links.
-    self: '/articles' // Can be a function (with extra options argument) or a string value }
+    self: '/articles' // Can be a function (with extra data argument) or a string value }
 });